Elvie's wearable breast pump feels like breaking out of jail

 Elvie and Willow tend to be lumped into the same category as other, newer mobile pumps like Freemie's Liberty and Independence pumps and a forthcoming pump called Babyation, set for release later this year.
 But wearables and other newfangled pumps are a little different.

-Elvie and Willow put the entirety of a pump into all-in-one devices that fits inside your bra.
-With these, the motor and the milk collection sit inside the same unit.
+Elvie and Willow put the entirety of a pump into all-in-one devices that fit inside your bra.
+With these, the motor and the milk collection are inside the same unit.

-Meanwhile, the Willow and Elvie pumps have a few distinct differences from each other.
+Meanwhile, althugh the Willow and Elvie pumps are both all-in-one wearable devices, they have a few distinct differences from each other.

 The biggest functional difference is milk collection.
 The Elvie pump expresses milk into a specially designed, washable five-ounce bottle that you decant into the storage container of your choice.
 By contrast, Willow requires specialized, doughnut-shaped four-ounce collection bags.
-Willow's bags have a one-way valve, so milk can go in but can't leak out, which means they do double duty as both collection and storage bags.
+Willow's bags have a one-way valve, so milk can go in but can't leak out,.
+That means they do double duty as both collection and storage bags.

 Other differences between them: The Elvie pump is slimmer than the Willow one and anecdotally seems to be quieter.
 Elvie uses a seal-and-valve system to create a vacuum on your breast, while Willow's has a single element called a flexitube to do the work.